junxit/us-congress-bills-116/metadata.md

 - 2019-07-16 — Introduced in Senate
 - 2019-07-16 — Read twice and referred to the Committee on Finance. (text: CR S4859)
+- 2019-10-22 — Measure laid before Senate by motion. (consideration: CR S5952)
+- 2019-10-22 — Motion to proceed to consideration of measure agreed to in Senate by Voice Vote.
+- 2019-10-22 — Motion to proceed to consideration of measure made in Senate.
+(CR S5952)
+- 2019-10-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 258.
+- 2019-10-22 — Senate Committee on Finance discharged by petition pursuant to 5 U.S.C.
+802(c).
+- 2019-10-22 — Senate Committee on Finance discharged by petition pursuant to 5 U.S.C.
+802(c).